mikeferguson/robot_calibration/README.md

    for sampling.
  * feature_finders - The configuration for the various "feature finders" that will be making our observations at each sample pose.
-Current finders include an LED detector and a checkerboard finder.
+Current finders include an LED detector, checkerboard finder, and plane finder.
+Feature finders are plugin-based, so you can create your own.

 The second configuration file specifies the configuration for optimization.
 This specifies several items:

  * models - Models define how to reproject points.
 The basic model is a kinematic chain.
-Additional models can reproject through a kinematic chain and then a sensor, such as a camera.
+Additional models can reproject through a kinematic chain and then a sensor, such as a 3d camera.
  * free_params - Defines the names of single-value free parameters.
 These can be the names of a joint for which the joint offset should be calculated, camera parameters such as focal lengths, or other parameters, such as